programmfabrik/fylr-install/windows/README.md

 fylr.exe is currently given to selected customers and individuals by Programmfabrik GmbH Berlin exclusively.

-The only rights granted to anyone are to those mentioned parites the rights to participate in development and to test fylr and plugins.
+The only rights granted to anyone are to those mentioned parties the rights to participate in development and to test fylr and plugins.

 No production use, no sales, no distribution.